TheBIPM/SI-Reference-Point-generation-scripts/Readme.md

 The YAML files containing all the input data.
 Initially generated from the Excel spreadsheets.

 ### resbod
-Contains a Python code that allows to produce a serialized knowledge graph (as ttl file) of Responsible Bodies, their Events and the Outcomes thereof.
+Contains Python code that allows to produce a serialized knowledge graph (as ttl file) of Responsible Bodies, their Events and the Outcomes thereof.
 The information is read from yaml files (provided by Ron Tse).
 The code is separated in TBox (definition of the classes and properties) and ABox (istances using TBox)
 The location of the input and output files is defined in settings.py